What Is Pleasure-Based Personal Development?

 Because the body does not lie.

-Most people come to this work after realising that effort alone has diminishing returns.
+Most people arrive at this work after realising that effort has diminishing returns.

 They have: